simongravelle/publication-data/README.md

 ### MD simulations: pure water in slit pore

-MD simulations of pure water in a slit pore were first performed.
+MD simulations of pure water in a slit pore were first performed using GROMACS, input scripts can be downloaded [here](https://doi.org/10.18419/darus-3180).
 The solid walls were made either of NaCl or Na<sub>2</sub>SO<sub>4</sub> to match with the experiment, see the image bellow.

 ![alt text](figures/MDSimulations1.png)

+*T<sub>1</sub>* spectrum were extracted using [NMRforMD](https://github.com/simongravelle/nmrformd).
+The spectrum reveal a difference between the two salts, with *T<sub>1</sub>* at low frequency being lower in the case of Na<sub>2</sub>SO<sub>4</sub>.
+In the case of NaCl, strikingly, values of *T<sub>1</sub>* at low frequencies were almost equal to the bulk water values (dashed line), suggesting that NaCl slit walls have little to no impact on the properties of the confined water.
+This was a surprise to us.